rozek/node-red-authorization-examples/README.md

 Additionally, all examples expect the global flow context to contain an object called `UserRegistry` which has the same format as described in "node-red-within-express":

-* the object's property names are the ids of registered users<br>user ids have no specific format, they may be user names, email addresses or any other data you are free to choose
+* the object's property names are the ids of registered users<br>user ids have no specific format, they may be user names, email addresses or any other data you are free to choose - with **one important exception**: user ids must not contain any colons (":") or the authentication mechanisms described below will fail
 * the object's property values are JavaScript objects with the following properties, at least (additional properties may be added at will):
   * **Roles**<br>is either missing or contains a list of strings with the user's roles.
 There is no specific format for role names
   * **Salt**<br>contains a random "salt" value which is used during PBKDF2 password hash calculation